Key Bridge (Washington, D.C.): 1987 deck replacement

-2014 rehabilitation
+2014 and 2016 rehabilitations

-Key Bridge underwent a major inspection in 2011.
+In 2011, Key Bridge underwent a major inspection.
 Officials were concerned that the chemical agents used to bond the tensioned cables running through the concrete road deck were corroding the concrete.
 The architectural engineering firm of Johnson, Mirmiran & Thompson (JMT) was hired to inspect the bridge.
 JMT discovered that the deck slab was ready to fail, and there was extensive corrosive deterioration of the underside of the concrete deck.
 Cracks were also found in some of the abutments, arches and spandrel arches, concrete deck, and piers.
 The sonic echo/impulse response method was used to identify areas within the concrete where cables had disintegrated or where corrosion had created voids.
 JMT restored some deteriorated portions of the deck.
 The bridge was rated "structurally deficient" after these tests.

-In 2013, Key Bridge carried approximately 62,000 vehicles each day.
+In 2013, Key Bridge carried about 62,000 vehicles each day.
 The Washington Post in April 2014 called Key Bridge one of the three "busiest deficient bridges" in the District of Columbia, along with Arlington Memorial Bridge and the connection between Park Road and the Anacostia Freeway.

-The District of Columbia Department of Transportation (DDOT) announced a two-year, $21 million rehabilitation of the bridge in April 2014.
+In April 2014, the District of Columbia Department of Transportation (DDOT) announced a two-year, $21 million rehabilitation of the bridge.
 In addition to repairing the previously-identified structural issues, the street lights were replaced with modern energy-efficient lampposts, the guard rail between the roadway and sidewalks was strengthened, the bridge's drainage system fixed and improved, and the bridge painted.

-2016 rehabilitation

-A second round of rehabilitation work on Key Bridge was scheduled for fall 2015, although the contract was not announced until October 2015, delaying work about six months.
+In fall 2015, a second round of rehabilitation work on Key Bridge was scheduled, although the contract was not announced until October 2015, delaying work about six months.
 The two-year, $30 million project was intended to replace more street lights with modern fixtures, strengthen the deck overhangs on both sides of the bridge, repair the concrete deck beneath the roadway, repair cracked and broken portions of the concrete superstructure, repair the reinforced concrete beams beneath the concrete deck, improve drainage, and clad the footings of the piers with "fiber-reinforced polymer jackets" to inhibit corrosion.
 The right lanes of the bridge is being treated with a resin as a test to see if the material will help reduce water infiltration and corrosion.
 Minor repairs and alterations will also improve pedestrian and bicycle safety on the ramp to the eastbound Whitehurst Freeway.
 These include removing bollards that narrow the sidewalk, and installing cameras that detect pedestrians and bicycles and will trigger flashing lights on the ramp to warn motorists about their presence.
 Work began in October 2016 and was to last two years, but was still ongoing in August 2019.